open/close all folders

 - Chief Chilly Challenge from the DS remake.
 It has the slides, the platforming and the whole place is focused around Luigi!

-- Shifting Sand Land.
-Especially when top of the fricking pyramid comes off!
+- Star 4 (Stand Tall On the Four Pillars) for Shifting Sand Land.
+Especially when the top of the fricking pyramid comes off!

-- One star in Melty Molten Galaxy from Super Mario Galaxy has you traversing a floating lava area on a rolling ball while a meteor shower is falling and a hell remix of the ball theme is playing in the background.
+- One star in Melty Molten Galaxy has you traversing a floating lava area on a rolling ball while a meteor shower is falling and a hell remix of the ball theme is playing in the background.

 - The "Freeze" portions of Freezeflame Galaxy.
 There's just something about ice skating and Ice Mario.

-- For that matter, the whole Lava Core Planet is beautiful and the Mission "Freezeflame's Blistering Core" feels like a great, classic adventure.
+- The whole Lava Core Planet is beautiful and the Mission "Freezeflame's Blistering Core" feels like a great, classic adventure.

-- Also, pretty much every That One Level is incredibly fun once you're good enough to beat it.note note
+- Pretty much every That One Level is incredibly fun once you're good enough to beat it.
+Except for Dreadnought Galaxy; that place is just evil.
+The music pumps you up enough to beat it without a problem, though.

 - Gusty Garden Galaxy; especially in the first mission, which has you flying from planet to planet on dandelions and traversing floating apples by way of giant caterpillars.
 All to one of the best orchestrated tracks in the series.